WebAssembly/tool-conventions/Linking.md

 The current list of valid `type` codes are:

-- `8 ??? / WASM_SYMBOL_TABLE` - Specifies extra information about the symbols present
-  in the module.

 - `2 / WASM_DATA_SIZE` - Specifies the total size of the static data used by the
   module, including both initialized and zero-initialized (bss) data.
   Note that this is similar to the "minimum" field in the linear memory